disuye/E30-M3-320is/README.md

 # JPG Source

-Nearly all of the JPG images were blatantly scraped from [https://m3guru.bmwe30m3.net/](https://m3guru.bmwe30m3.net/) which – at the time of coding this repository – seemed to be a defunct website.
-However, m3guru created a new blog post shortly before Xmas 2023, so I've since reached out to apologise :)

-FWIW, I took time editing the scraped JPGs: Deleted duplicates, re-named files based on image content, re-named files sequentially as per the original manual, added missing pages, sections, or included better quality scanned pages from other sources (work-in-progress).
+Many of the JPG images were WGET scraped from [https://m3guru.bmwe30m3.net/](https://m3guru.bmwe30m3.net/) which – at the time of making this repository – seemed to be a defunct website.
+However, m3guru created a new blog post shortly before Xmas 2023, so I've since reached out to apologise.
+I deleted duplicate scans, re-named all files based on content, organised all scans sequentially as per the original manual structure, added missing pages from other PDFs, added missing sections, and included better quality scanned pages from other sources where necessary.

-I used WGET to scrape publicly visible JPGs, so there was no sketchy hacking involved.

-And regarding the 1990 BMW M3 Electrical Troubleshooting Manual, that was ripped from PDF to JPG using Affinity Designer, with some adjustments during the batch process.
+And regarding the 1990 BMW M3 Electrical Troubleshooting Manual, that was ripped from PDF to JPG using Affinity Designer, with some image adjustments during the batch process.

 # Goals

-* Make the BMW E30 M3/320is Repair Manual quickly accessible from any mobile browser.
+* Make the BMW E30 M3/320is Repair Manual accessible on any mobile browser.
-* Stick to a simple 'file explorer' style design.
+* Simple 'file explorer' style design.
 Nothing fancy.
-* Stick to simple CSS and HTML.
-No JS or serverside nonsense.
+* Simple CSS and HTML.
+No other web tech.
-* Assist anyone else who wants to expand on this repo; be my guest :)
-* Convert BMW's index page JPGs to searchable text/HTML.
+* Make scanned JPGs searchable via text search.

 # Notes on Copyright

-Obviously these images ultimately belong to BMW.
+These images ultimately belong to BMW.
 If BMW takes issue then I will delete the entire repo immediately on request.
-BMW makes all of this data freely available from BMW-GroupArchiv.de ... there is no fee/cost to download the original PDF.
-My only intention is to make a 1000++ page PDF file easier to manage on a mobile device.
+BMW does make all of this data freely available from www.BMW-GroupArchiv.de ... there is no fee/cost to download the original PDFs.

+My only intention is to make a 1300++ pages of PDF manuals easier to manage on a mobile device.

-Regarding my HTML/CSS – go nuts – do what you want (as long as you don't make any income from it).
+Regarding this repo – go nuts – do what you want.
+Fork it, steal for you own website.
+As long as you don't make any income from it, go ahead and use it

 # Resources